Moving magnet and conductor problem: Galilean transformation formula for fields

 with c the speed of light in free space.

-By plugging these transformation rules into the full Maxwell's equations, it can be seen that if Maxwell's equations are true in one frame, then they are almost true in the other, but contain incorrect terms pro by the Lorentz transformation, and the field transformation equations also must be changed, according to the expressions given below.
+By plugging these transformation rules into the full Maxwell's equations, it can be seen that if Maxwell's equations are true in one frame, then they are almost true in the other, but contain incorrect terms proportional to the quantity v/c raised to the second or higher power.
+Accordingly, these are not the exact transformation rules, but are a close approximation at low velocities.
+At large velocities approaching the speed of light, the Galilean transformation must be replaced by the Lorentz transformation, and the field transformation equations also must be changed, according to the expressions given below.

 Transformation of fields as predicted by Maxwell's equations

 In a frame moving at velocity v, the E-field in the moving frame when there is no E-field in the stationary magnet frame Maxwell's equations transform as: